dankrasilnikov/pill_checker/README.md

-# FastAPI NER & UMLS Linking Service
+# Medical NER & Linking Service

-This service provides named entity recognition (NER) and UMLS entity linking for biomedical text using spaCy with a scispaCy model.
-It exposes a REST API built with FastAPI to process text and return entities along with their UMLS details.
+This service provides named entity recognition (NER) and entity linking for biomedical text using spaCy with a scispaCy model.
+It exposes a REST API built with FastAPI to process text and return entities along with their medical details.

 ## Overview

 - **Input:** JSON payload with a text field.
-- **Processing:** Loads the `en_ner_bc5cdr_md` scispaCy model and attaches the UMLS linker during startup.
-When a request is received, the model extracts entities and looks up additional UMLS details.
+- **Processing:** Loads the `en_ner_bc5cdr_md` scispaCy model and attaches the linker during startup.
+When a request is received, the model extracts entities and looks up additional details.
-- **Output:** JSON response listing the entities with UMLS linking details (e.g., CUI, score, canonical name, and aliases).
+- **Output:** JSON response listing the entities with linking details (e.g., CUI, score, canonical name, and aliases).

 ## Architecture

 - **FastAPI:** Provides the REST API endpoints.
-- **spaCy & scispaCy:** Performs NER and UMLS linking.
+- **spaCy & scispaCy:** Performs NER and linking. https://github.com/allenai/scispacy
-- **Lifespan Manager:** Uses FastAPI’s lifespan context manager (via `asynccontextmanager`) to load the model once at startup and release resources on shutdown.
-- **Dependency Injection:** The spaCy model is attached to the application state and injected into endpoints as needed.
+- **RxNorm:** Linking pipeline which contains ~100k concepts focused on normalized names for clinical drugs. https://www.nlm.nih.gov/research/umls/rxnorm/index.html
 - **Health Check Endpoint:** A dedicated `/health` endpoint is provided to verify the application’s readiness.

 ## Features

 - **/health Endpoint:** Returns a simple JSON indicating the service status.
-- **/extract_entities Endpoint:** Accepts a JSON payload with a text field, performs NER and UMLS linking, and returns the extracted entities with additional UMLS details.
+- **/extract_entities Endpoint:** Accepts a JSON payload with a text field, performs NER and linking, and returns the extracted entities with additional details.
-- **Swagger Documentation:** Interactive API documentation is available at `/docs` (Swagger UI) and `/redoc` (ReDoc).

 ---